-The Lotus media site – http://media.lotuscars.com contains news, images, specs, statistics and videos from the latest models to heritage and engineering technology.
-Please register your details.
+The Lotus media site - https://media.lotuscars.com - contains news, images, and full details of current models, specifications, heritage and engineering technology.

-Lotus Cars builds world class, high performance sports cars including the Evora, Elise, Exige and 3-Eleven ranges of sportscars.
+Lotus Cars builds world class, high performance sports cars including the Evora, Elise and Exige ranges of sports cars.

-Lotus Engineering provides comprehensive and versatile consultancy services to many of the world's OEMs and Tier I suppliers and is an internationally recognised automotive engineering consultancy.
+Lotus Engineering provides comprehensive and versatile consultancy services to many of the world's OEMs and Tier 1 suppliers and is an internationally recognised automotive engineering consultancy.

 For more information about Group Lotus please contact:

-PR Department, Group Lotus plc, Potash Lane, Hethel, Norfolk, UK, NRI4 8EZ
+PR Department, Group Lotus, Potash Lane, Hethel, Norfolk, UK, NR14 8EZ